 Digital Science Communication efforts support online science delivery through website creation, informative content, graphic design, and educational multimedia.

-NIACS staff are providing increasing levels of assistance, web development expertise, and design services for several major web-based platforms and communication outlets, including the USDA Climate Hubs and US Forest Service Research and Development (USFS R&D) at a national level.
+NIACS staff are continuing to provide assistance, web development expertise, and design services for several major web-based platforms and communication outlets, including the USDA Climate Hubs and U.S. Forest Service Research and Development (USFS R&D) at a national level.

-- The Adaptive Silviculture for Climate Change website continues to grow as the scope of the ASCC network increases.
+- Expanded the Adaptive Silviculture for Climate Change website to keep pace with the ASCC Network expansion

-- Maintenance and security updates were made for the Radiocarbon Collaborative, Adaptive Silviculture for Climate Change, and NIACS websites.
+- Continued critical “under the hood” work—maintenance and security updates—for the Radiocarbon Collaborative, Adaptive Silviculture for Climate Change, and NIACS websites

-- New server infrastructure was established to improve future site development and updates.
+- Established new server infrastructure to improve future site development and updates for several supported websites.

-- Graphic design products were created to the work of the USFS R&D’s Knowledge Management and Communications staff
+- Created graphic design products used in newsletters, presentations, and social media outreach by the Forest Service Washington Office, complementing the work of the USFS R&D’s Knowledge Management and Communications

-- NIACS staff with web development and content responsibilities developed new skills for programming and website development to expand their capacity to take on new projects.
+- Developed new skills for programming and website development to expand capacity for new projects

-Planning is currently underway for NIACS staff to lead a complete overhaul of the USFS R&D website, which will entail working with R&D for a robust new site design, coordination among multiple research stations, building a new site from the ground up, and moving existing content to a new site.
+NIACS staff are currently leading a complete overhaul of the USFS R&D website, which entails coordinating among multiple research stations, building a new site from the ground up, and moving existing content to the new site.
 Additionally, NIACS staff will continue to maintain existing web projects and design efforts.